MysteryPancake/Houdini-Fun/README.md

 | [Video Tutorial](https://youtu.be/BtbgwKK-WkY) |
 | --- |

-You can even animate the model and lighting!
+You can even animate the splats and lighting!

 <img src="./images/gaussian_splats/gs_relit.webp" width="500">